jmsalazardev/jmsalazar.dev/src/site/content/en/index.md

 ---
 layout: home
-title: JMSalazarDev
+title: JMSalazarDev Blog
-excerpt: A software engineer's blog
+excerpt: Welcome to my personal blog where I write about software development and other things that I enjoy.
 eleventyNavigation:
   key: en
   title: Home